DARTH-git/darthpack/README.md

 darthpack <img src="docs/figs/under_const.jpeg" align="center" alt="" width="360" />
 ====================================================================================

-An R package that showcases the the [Decision Analysis in R for Technologies in Health (DARTH)](https://darthworkgroup.com) coding framework to construct model-based cost-effectiveness analysis in R. This package is part of the following working paper submitted for publication:
+An R package that showcases the [Decision Analysis in R for Technologies in Health (DARTH)](https://darthworkgroup.com) coding framework to construct model-based cost-effectiveness analysis in R. This package is part of the following working paper submitted for publication:

 -   Alarid-Escudero F, Krijkamp E, Pechlivanoglou P, Jalal H, Kao SY, Yang A, Enns EA.
 "A need for change!
 A coding framework for improving transparency in decision modeling".
 (2019) Under revision